 - amantadine, cyclosporine, digoxin, indomethacin, memantine, methotrexate, phenytoin, pyrimethamine, or warfarin

 - an ACE inhibitor, diabetes medicine (glipizide, glyburide, metformin, pioglitazone, repaglinide, rosiglitazone), a diuretic (water pill, such as hydrochlorothiazide), or a tricyclic antidepressant

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, malabsorption or malnutrition, folate deficiency, porphyria, thyroid problems, or a history of alcoholism.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, malabsorption or malnutrition, folate deficiency, porphyria, thyroid problems, or a history of alcoholism.
 Tell your doctor if you have asthma or severe allergies, especially if you are allergic to any medicines.
-It is important for your doctor to know if you have HIV or AIDS, because this medicine might work differently.
-Tell your doctor if you have glucose-6-phosphate dehydrogenase (G6PD) deficiency, a rare condition.
+It is important for your doctor to know if you have HIV or AIDS, because this medicine might work differently for you.

 - This medicine may lower the number of platelets in your body, which are necessary for proper blood clotting.
 This may cause you to bleed or get infections more easily.
 Talk with your doctor if you have concerns about this.